 Heb. xii.
-22. But ve are come unto Mount Zion. and unto the city of the living God, the heavenly Jerusalem, Rom. ix.
+22. But ye are come unto mount Zion, and unto the city of the living God, the heavenly Jerusalem.
+Rom. ix.
 6, 7, 8.
-They are not all Israel which are of Israel: neither because they are the seed of Abraham, are they all children: but, in Isaac shall thy seed be called.
-That is, they which are the children of the flesh. these are not the children of God: but the children of the promise are counted for the seed.
+They are not all Israel which are of Israel: neither, because they are the seed of Abraham, are they all children: but, in Isaac shall thy seed be called.
+That is, they which are the children of the flesh, these are not the children of God: but the children of the promise are counted for the seed.
 Gal. vi.
 16. Peace be on them, and upon the Israel of God.

+Pa. xxvii.
+4. One thing have I desired of the Lord, that will I seek after; that I may dwell in the house of the Lord all the days of my life, to behold the beauty of the Lord, and to enquire in his Temple. xlviii.
+9. We have thought of thy loving kindness, O God, in the midst of thy Temple.
+Iti.
+8. But I am like a green olive tree in the house of God.

+Ps. liv.
+3. For strangers are risen up against me, and oppressors seek after my soul. exxxvii.
+4. How shall we sing the Lord's song in a strange land!

+Ps. evi.
+4, 5.
+Remember me, O Lord, with the favour that thou bearest unto thy people: O visit me with thy salvation: that I may see the good of thy chosen, that I may rejoice in the gladness of thy nation, that I may glory with thine inheritance. exxii.
+9. Let thy priests be clothed with righteousness. exlviii.
+14. He also exalteth the horn of his people, the praise of all his saints; even of the children of Israel, a people near unto kim.

+Ps. xlii.
+4. When I remember these things, I pour outmy soul in me: for I had gone with the multitude, I went with them to the house of God, with the voice of joy and praise, with a multitude that kept holyday. exxii.
+8, 4.
+Jerusalem is builded as a city that is compact together: whither the tribes go up, the tribes of the Lord, unto the testimony of Israel, to give thanks unto the

 Jno. ii.
 19. Jesus answered and said unto them, destroy this temple, and in three days I will raise it up.
 1 Cor. iii.
-16. Know ve not that ve are beauty of the Lord, and to enquire in his Temple. xlviii.
-9. We have thought of thy loving kindness, O God, in the midst of thy Temple. lii.
-8. But I am like a green olive tree in the house of God:

-Ps. liv.
-3. For strangers are risen up against me, and oppressors seek after my soul. cxxxvii.
-4.- How shall we sing the Lord's song in a strange Land!

-Ps. cvi.
-4, 5.
-Remember me, O Lord, with the favor that thou bearest unto thy people: O visit me with thy salvation: that I may see the good of thy chosen, that I may rejoice in the gladness of thy nation, that I may glory with thine inheritance. cxxxii.
-9. Let thy priests be clothed with righteousness. cxlviii, 14.
-He also exalteth the horn of his people, the praise of all his saints even of the children of Israel, a people near unto him.

-Ps. xlii.
-4. When I remember these things, I pour out my soul in me: for I had gone with the multitude, I went with them to the house of God, with the temple of God, and that the spirit of God dwelleth in you?
-1 Tim. iii.
+16. Know ye not that ye are the temple of God, and that the spirit of God dwelleth in you?
+I Tim. iii.
 15. That thou mayest know how thou oughtest to behave thyself in the house of God, which is the church of the living God.

 Eph. ii.
-19. Now therefore ye are no more strangers and foreigners, but fellow-citizens, with the saints, and of the household of God.
+19. Now, therefore, ye are no more strangers and foreigners but fellow-citizens, with the saints, and of the household of God.

-1. Pet. ii.
-9. But ye are a chosen generation, a royal priesthood, an holynation, a peculiar people; that ye should shew forth the praises of him who hath called you.
+1. Peter ii.
+9. But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people; that ye should shew forth the praises of him who hath called you.
 Col. i.
 12. Giving thanks unto the father, which hath made us meet to be partakers of the inheritance of the saints in light.